Career and Major Exploration

 Professional associations and affiliations: Identify resources offered by specific industries through their professional associations and groups.
 These can be identified and researched on-line.
 Our career counselors are available to help you with this.

-Career Fairs and Networking Events: Attend in-person and virtual events offered through the Career Service and Employer Relations.
+Career Fairs and Networking Events: Attend in-person and virtual events offered through the Career Development office.
 Speak with employers and ask questions with individuals who are here specifically to meet you.

 What Can I Do With a Major In...?
 The University of North Carolina Wilmington has a helpful resource about exploring majors and careers.